oracle/fastr/documentation/dev/ffi.md

 # Introduction
 The implementation of the [R FFI](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) is contained in the `fficall` directory of the `com.oracle/truffle.r.native` project`.
-It`s actually a bit more than that as it also contains code copied from GNU R, for example that supports graphics or is sufficiently simple that it is neither necessary nor desirable to implement in Java.
+It's actually a bit more than that as it also contains code copied from GNU R, for example that supports graphics or is sufficiently simple that it is neither necessary nor desirable to implement in Java.
 As this has evolved a better name for `fficall` would probably be `main` for compatibility with GNU R.